What Is the Account Number on a Debit Card?

 - Buying your card data from the dark web—Stolen payment card data went for anywhere between $20 and $120 on the dark web in 2021.
 The information is typically acquired by breaching e-commerce websites that store users’ personal and financial data.

-To mitigate the risk of your debit or credit card numbers being stolen by hackers, start masking your real payment information with virtual cards.
+To mitigate the risk of your debit or credit card numbers being stolen by hackers, start protecting your real payment information with virtual cards.

 Use Virtual Cards and Protect Your Banking Information Online